stevenhair/polyglot-weather/README.md

 ## The goal
 The goal is to just write a simple command-line app to fetch the current weather at the current location.
 Here are the steps:

-1. Read the API key for [freegeoip.app](https://freegeoip.app/) from an environment variable
+1. Read the API key for [ipbase.com](https://ipbase.com/) from an environment variable
-2. Call FreeGeoIpAPI to get the coordinates of the current IP address
+2. Call ipbase.com to get the coordinates of the current IP address
 3. Call the [weather.gov API](https://www.weather.gov/documentation/services-web-api) to get the current weather
 4. Optionally write the weather to a file (based on a command line argument)
 5. Print the weather and exit